snowplow/snowplowanalytics.com/_posts/2017-12-13-snowplow-snowflake-db-loader-released/index.md

 We are tremendously excited to announce the first public release of the [Snowplow Snowflake Loader][snowflake-loader-repo].

 [Snowflake][snowflake-computing] is a cloud-native data warehouse that has been rapidly growing in popularity.
 It competes with Amazon's own Redshift and Google's BigQuery as well as other analytical database technologies like [Teradata][teradata], [Vertica][vertica] and [Exasol][exasol].
-Collectively, these database technologies have made working with high volumes of rich, granular, data, like Snowplow generates, significantly easier and more manageable, by making it cost effective to query that data in flexible ways at scale, and plug in a wide variety of business intelligence, data visualization, data analytics and data science toolsets directly on top of the very large data sets.
+Collectively, these database technologies have made working with high volumes of rich, granular data, like Snowplow generates, significantly easier and more manageable by making it cost effective to query that data in flexible ways at scale, and plug in a wide variety of business intelligence, data visualization, data analytics and data science toolsets directly on top of the very large data sets.

 We are delighted to be able to give Snowplow users the option to easily load their Snowplow data into Snowflake DB and use this as their primary data warehousing technology.
-Read on to learn about the many benefits of this exciting new datawarehouse technology.
+Read on to learn about the many benefits of this exciting new data warehouse technology.

 <!--more-->